 - Braised celery can be gratineed, topped with béchamel sauce or with melted butter.

 - Braised celery hearts are a good companion for game, duck, or pork.

-- Celery stuffing: combine equal parts finely chopped celery, milk or chicken broth—add soft bread crumbs until mixture has the moisture you like, season with sage, thyme, marjoram, and pepper.
+- Celery stuffing: combine equal parts finely chopped celery, milk, or chicken broth—add soft bread crumbs until the mixture has the moisture you like, and season with sage, thyme, marjoram, and pepper.

 - Clean and trim the celery and cut the stalks into thin pieces

 - Heat 6 or more tablespoons of unsalted butter in a saute pan over medium heat.